Exploring Quantum Annealing for Coarse-Grained Protein Folding: Supplementary data for the simulations

 The parameters for the parallel tempering simulation for each experiment are depicted in Tab.~\ref{tab:PT_params}.
 The parameters include the number of temperatures, the minimum and maximum temperature and the number of sweeps.
 The number of temperatures is chosen to be $400$ for all considered experiments as this is the number of replicas that can be run on the GPU without additional overhead influencing the run time.
 We chose a geometric spacing of the temperatures where the $i$th temperature is given by

-This spacing is customarily used to ensure a higher density of temperatures on the lower and of the range and lower density of temperatures on the higher end.
+This spacing is customarily used to ensure a higher density of temperatures on the lower end of the range and lower density of temperatures on the higher end.
 For the calculation of the spin overlaps in Sec.~\ref{sec:spin_ovlp}, all PT runs were performed with a total number of $6 \cdot 10^6$.
-However, to ensure thermal equilibration, only the last the last $10^6$ samples were used to produce the plots.
+However, to ensure thermal equilibration, only the last $10^6$ samples were used to produce the plots.

 To produce reference solutions for the dataset considered in Sec.~\ref{sec:comp}, we only ran PT simulations on the coordinate-based models, as the turn-based models have the same ground-state energy by design, with sweeps ranging from $10^1$ to $10^6$, as mentioned earlier.